-Police on scene of reported shooting in Salt Lake City | Gephardt Daily
+Police on scene of shooting in Salt Lake City | Gephardt Daily

 SALT LAKE CITY, Utah., Dec.
-16, 2023 (Gephardt Daily) – First responders are on the scene of a reported shooting in Salt Lake City.
+16, 2023 (Gephardt Daily) – Police investigators are on the scene of a shooting in Salt Lake City.

 The investigation began Saturday about 4:42 a.m. when emergency dispatchers received calls of multiple shots fired near 900 W. Folsom Ave.